 2. National Cultural Attractions

 Ottawa cultural attractions, museums and galleries invite visitors to experience the best of Canada all in one place.
-Whether it’s the stunning National Gallery of Canada, with world class art on display, or the dramatic Canadian War Museum, these are the experiences that bring Canadian culture to life for any visitor.
+Whether it’s the stunning National Gallery of Canada, with world-class art on display, or the dramatic Canadian War Museum, these are the experiences that bring Canadian culture to life for any visitor.
+And why not take advantage of the National Museums Passport and save when you visit three of the seven national museums in three days!

 3. ByWard Market